uforic/email-parser/README.md

 ## I'd like to learn more about

--   What better job servers exist out there for node?
+-   What better job server libraries exist out there for node?
 -   What is a solid setup for oauth token storage / refreshing?
-How does it handle different sessions for the same user (ie different browsers)
+How does it handle different sessions for the same user (ie different browsers)?
 -   What is a higher powered database that is easy to package that can handle more load?
 Or... just postgres?
 -   Profiling in nodejs - I'm curious as to whether the database lock is the main cause of performance issues.
 I've used YourKit in the past, I know it's possible to connect to node with Chrome, would be curious to check that out.
 -   Patterns for rolling windows on API rate limits: I've read [this one](https://konghq.com/blog/how-to-design-a-scalable-rate-limiting-algorithm/), but I'm curious what is done in the "real world", especially when you get distributed.